Feeding Hungry People

 "What then are You doing as a sign, so that we may see, and believe You?
 What work are You performing?
 Our fathers ate the manna in the wilderness; as it is written: ‘He gave them bread out of heaven to eat.’”

 They had heard Jesus teaching about the kingdom the previous day.
 They had seen the signs (miracles) that proved He was God.
 And they did not believe.
-Creating food again would accomplish nothing, so Jesus does not feed them.
+Creating food again would encourage people to focus on the wrong need, so Jesus does not feed them.
 They were focused on the physical, when their real need was spiritual.

-We see from Jesus' example that our focus needs to be on loving people... meeting their real needs, the greatest of which is their spiritual need... they need the gospel.
+We see from Jesus' example that our focus needs to be on loving people... meeting their real needs, the greatest of which is their spiritual need... lost people need the gospel.
 They need to believe in Jesus.

 What Else Does Scripture Say About Feeding People?